chriseppstein/chriseppstein.github.com/_source/_posts/2009-09-20-why-stylesheet-abstraction-matters.markdown

 </table>
 </dd>
   <dt>Mixins</dt>
   <dd>A mixin is the contents of a selector without the selector.
 You can think of it as a class whose name is only visible to the stylesheet for use within that stylesheet for defining other selectors.
 Mixins can accept arguments to control their behavior.
-Mixins can contain other mixins and they can nest selectors too.
-Mixins are the fundamental unit of abstraction in Sass.
-They are the building blocks of maintainable stylesheets.
+Mixins can contain other mixins and they can nest selectors too. <strong>Mixins are the fundamental unit of abstraction in Sass.</strong> They are the building blocks of <em>maintainable stylesheets</em>.
 <table class="comparison">
   <tr>
     <th class="window-title">Sass</th>